 HomeReady can be applied to a variety of home types.
 You can purchase 1- to 4-unit homes as long as one of the units will be your primary residence.

 You can use HomeReady for a planned unit development, townhouse, condo and more.
 Talk to your lender about the property types that they will finance.
-Read more on the Fannie Mae website and the Freddie Mac site about the full requirements and types of homes that qualify for the HomeReady and Home Possible loans.
+Read more on the Fannie Mae website and the Freddie Mac site about the full requirements and types of homes that qualify for HomeReady and Home Possible loans.

-How Do You Apply For A HomeReady Loan?
+How To Apply For A HomeReady Loan

 Do you think HomeReady is the right choice for you?
 If so, you probably have some questions about the application process.
 We’ll walk you through all the steps you need to follow to apply for a loan so you know what to expect.

-1. Review And Compare The Loan Benefits
+1. Review And Compare The HomeReady Loan Benefits

-Other mortgage options might provide you with lower rates if you can afford a larger down payment.
-Research the options available to you.
 If you decide that a lower down payment mortgage has the most to offer, proceed to Step 2.

-2. Review The Requirements
+2. Review The HomeReady Loan Requirements

 Next, you’ll want to make sure you meet the qualifications, including the income limits, credit score requirements and homeownership education courses.
 Once you’re confident that you meet the requirements, you’re ready to find a lender.